 Shall we do a price rise?
 What’s our promotional plan?
 Is it that time of year the sales team want me to go in and present our marketing plans to the retail buyer?
 Oh, you want an end-of-aisle dump bin do you?
 Can’t the category management team do all that?
 Sorry, can’t do that, I’m off to the agency.

-Compare that to the time and thought that goes into most advertising campaigns.
+Compare that to the time and thought which goes into most advertising campaigns.

 Bottom of the Funnel (BOFU)